aragon/AGPs/AGPs/AGP-SD.md

 >
 > The point is that as we get more and more into a spacefaring civilization, the way in which space is governed will determine how Earth is governed.
 So if it is only technocratic military dictatorships in space, there will be a powerful argument for only technocratic military dictatorships on Earth.

 Micah White makes a great point about how it is imperative to create a social movement to define how future societies on space should be governed, and how space resources should be managed.
-He made a point about how that it is important to get ahead of the curve so we do not end up living in a technocratic military dictatorship on Earth, but instead build governance structures that are more democractic and citizen-designed.
+He made a point about how that it is important to get ahead of the curve so we do not end up living in a technocratic military dictatorship on Earth, but instead build governance structures that are more democratic and citizen-designed.

 Space Decentral plans to use the technology and services developed by the Aragon project to ignite this social movement.
 This proposal is a request for a 75,000 DAI loan.
 It is not a request for funding of any individual project of Space Decentral.
 Instead, the loan will allow the Space Decentral community to be bootstrapped, now that Open Enterprise is finally live and the tools can be used for operations.